Academic Year 2020/21 - Information for Applicants

 Can I book University student accommodation on campus for 20/21?

-Applications are now open for our student accommodation on each campus.
+Applications are now open for new and returning students for our student accommodation on each campus.

 There are many benefits of living in Ulster University student accommodation.

 Appropriate robust risk assessments will be undertaken to ensure that student accommodation is available in line with all current public health measures.